leanprover/fp-lean/functional-programming-lean/src/type-classes/coercion.md

 Many datatypes that occur regularly in programming consist of a function along with some extra information about it.
 For example, a function might be accompanied by a name to show in logs or by some configuration data.
-Additionally, putting a type in a field of a structure, similarly to the `Monoid` example, can make sense in contexts where there are more than one way to implement an operation and more manual control is needed than type classes would allow.
+Additionally, putting a type in a field of a structure, similarly to the `Monoid` example, can make sense in contexts where there is more than one way to implement an operation and more manual control is needed than type classes would allow.
 For example, the specific details of values emitted by a JSON serializer may be important because another application expects a particular format.
 Sometimes, the function itself may be derivable from just the configuration data.